Today In History logo TIH

 1976

-Lebanese Christian militia forces overran the Tel al-Zaatar Palestinian refugee camp in East Beirut after a 52-day siege, killing between 1,000 and 3,500 people.
-The massacre was one of the bloodiest single events of the Lebanese Civil War and deepened the sectarian hatred that would fuel another 14 years of conflict.
+Lebanese Christian militia forces overran the Tel al-Zaatar Palestinian refugee camp in East Beirut after a fifty-two-day siege during which the camp's water supply was deliberately cut off.
+Between 1,000 and 3,500 Palestinians were killed in the massacre that followed the camp's fall, making it one of the bloodiest single events of the Lebanese Civil War.
+The destruction of Tel al-Zaatar deepened sectarian hatred in a conflict that would continue for another fourteen years and permanently reshaped the demographics of eastern Beirut.

 1977